SELECTED LIVE BOOTLEGS

 After Fehmarn Island, the tour was abandoned because of Billy Cox's worsening condition and Jimi came back to London to chill out.

-He dropped in to jam with Eric Burdon's new band War at the famous club belonging to the famous jazz musician.
-This was the last recorded performance by Jimi, just hours before he would lay struggling for his life in a London hotel room.
+He dropped in to jam with Eric Burdon's new band War at the club belonging to the famous jazz musician.
+This was the last recorded performance by Jimi, just hours before he would lay struggling for his life in a London hotel flat.

 *The one pictured is the new source that has come into circulation.
 It has a much better sound than the previous version.

 Very good concert performances are to be found on these other audience tapes of varying sound quality :

 Some bootlegs of lesser sound quality can be interesting as they feature rarely played songs.<>There exists also a rough recording of a Saville Theatre show (August 27, 1967) where